devviktoria/samples/jesterclub/README.md

 This is going to be a small website where people can post jokes.

 ## Technical information
 It has a MongoDB database.
-The backend is a ASP.NET Core Web API, ehich uses the MongoDB's C# driver.
+The backend is a ASP.NET Core Web API, which uses the MongoDB's C# driver.
 The client side is in Angular.
 Please note that this project is in an early stage.